Charlotte-Roemer/bat-migration-europe/Website/content/project/methods/material-needed.md

 Data
 - Full-night and full-spectrum recordings
-- .wav files OR acoustic parameters provided by the TADARIDA software (.ta files)
+- WAW or RAW files OR acoustic parameters provided by the TADARIDA software (.ta files)

 Metadata required
 - Detector type and settings